Lesterpaintstheworld/terminal-velocity/world_building/technological_context.md

   3. **KinOS**: The operating system that integrates various AI functionalities, ensuring seamless operation across different platforms.

 ## Overview of Technology in Terminal Velocity
-- The world of Terminal Velocity is shaped by advanced AI technologies that influence daily life and societal structures.
+- The world of Terminal Velocity is shaped by advanced AI technologies that influence daily life and societal structures, raising ethical questions about AI rights and responsibilities.

 ## Key Technologies
 1. **Universal Basic Compute (UBC)**: Provides equitable access to computational resources for all citizens.